Hans-xwh/blender-wiggle-2/README.md

-# Wiggle 2
+# Wiggle Bones

-Wiggle 2 is a complete rewrite of the original [wiggle bones add-on](https://github.com/shteeve3d/blender-wiggle) for Blender, offering improved features and stability.
-It is far from perfect, but it definitely gets the job done!
+Wiggle Bones is a physics simulation add-on for Blender.
+It enables the bones to behave like dynamic springy rigid bodies, allowing for real time simulation of wiggly physics.

 ## Fork Notice

-This project is a fork of the original [blender-wiggle-2 by Steve Miller](https://github.com/shteeve3d/blender-wiggle-2).
-Modifications have been made to fix compatibility issues with newer Blender versions, new features for bone collision, along with code cleanup and an updated README.

-I have minimal experience in Blender, I was asked by a friend to fix this add-on.
-So everything else is extra and I am by no means an expert in this.
-If anyone wants to continue/improve it, be my guest (◕‿◕).
+This project is based on [jurassicjordan's fork](https://github.com/jurassicjordan/blender-wiggle-2) of [Labhatorian's fork](https://github.com/Labhatorian/blender-wiggle-2) of the original [Wiggle 2 by shteeve3d](https://github.com/shteeve3d/blender-wiggle-2)

+Wiggle Bones is a partial refactor of the original **Wiggle 2** add-on, aiming to ensure compatibility with Blender 5.0 and newer and resolve some of the long standing issues it had, while maintaining the physics behavior of the original intact.

-For a detailed list of changes, refer to the notice in [`wiggle_2.py`](./wiggle_2.py).
+For a more detailed list of changes, check the [Fixes](#fixes--changes) section below.

 ## Features

-### New Physics Logic
-- Wiggling now simulates more realistic movements, particularly for ropes or chains.

 ### Pinning
 - By applying a damped track constraint on a wiggling bone, you can pin it to its target, allowing other bones to respond accordingly.